getsadzeg/list-class/README.md

 # About
-A bit slower, but less memory-using tiny data structure similar of List.
+list-class is tiny data structure similar of List.
+It's a bit slower, but uses less memory than speed-optimized version.
 At the moment, class only works with integers.

 # Usage
 Just clone repository with